 In addition to the quality of the recording.
 Acoustic treatment will also make the working environment more efficient.
 If the room is not adequately treated reverberation can have a negative effect on not only the recording but also practice sessions.
 Mixing will be difficult to master.

 Working in an acoustically treated environment is much more fulfilling.
-By elevating problems you may have struggled with.
-Being at ease and comfortable within your recording studio as in all workplaces.
-Will in turn encourage you to work better.
+Being at ease and comfortable within your recording studio as in all workplaces will in turn encourage you to work better.
 Hopefully enhancing your creativity and productivity along the way.

 All the Pro Acoustic range of acoustic treatment products are independently tested.